 “So good lookin’.”

-The front chimed.
+The front door chimed.
 Lately Stella had noticed so many people liked to do their laundry on Sunday morning these days.

 “Good morning, Stella!” a man said.

 Stella looked up from her folding table at the back of the laundromat.